dmussie/weekend-sql-to-do-list/README.md

 -[x] create a ‘Task Complete’ button that should indicate whether a task needs to be completed or not

 ## Styling
--[] ‘Task Complete’ button should also cause a row color change when the task is complete verses not -[] Add background color
+-[x] ‘Task Complete’ button should also cause a row color change when the task is complete verses not -[] Add background color
 -[] text color